727800350/note/cs/bash.md

 zgrep: grep within compressed files
 zless: look at compressed files

-**strings**
-returns each string of printable characters in files.
-Its main uses are to determine the contents of and to extract text from binary files (i.e., non-text files).

 `printf "%05o\n" 65` (5 characters width, padded with zeros)

-uniq: 去重

 时间:
 ```